tajammalw/aisd-wde-07-building-with-bootstrap/README.md

      background-color: #f8f9fa;
    }
    ```
+**Explanation**
+- Enhances readability and branding by setting a clean font style across the site.
+- Bolds key elements like the navbar brand and card titles to make them stand out.
+- Applies consistent styling by adding specific background colors to the jumbotron and footer to create a cohesive visual theme.

-9. **Testing Your Page:**
+## 9. **Testing Your Page:**

-   - Open your `index.html` in a browser to view the landing page.
+- [ ] Open your `index.html` in a browser to view the landing page.
-   - Resize the browser window to see how the page adapts to different screen sizes.
+- [ ] Resize the browser window to see how the page adapts to different screen sizes.

-## AI Assistance
+## 10. **Commit and Push to Github**
+- [ ] Commit and push your work to Github.

+# Conclusion 📄

+Through this project, you’ve learned to build a responsive landing page using Bootstrap.

+You set up a well-structured project, added key components like the navbar and cards, and customized the design with CSS.

 If you have any questions or need further explanations, feel free to ask the AI for help.
 Here are some examples of what you might ask:

 - "How do I use Bootstrap components to create a layout?"
 - "How can I customize Bootstrap styles?"

 Good luck, and enjoy building your Bootstrap landing page!

+##

+### Solution codebase 👀
+🛑 **Only use this as a reference** 🛑

+💾 **Not something to copy and paste** 💾

+**Note:**  This lab references a solution file located [here](https://github.com/HackerUSA-CE/aisd-wde-07-building-with-bootstrap/tree/solution) (link not shown).

+---
+© All rights reserved to ThriveDX